samkbell94/papers/journal.md

 Sam Bell
 John Smith

+# Abstract
+This is the only thing 90% of people will read.

 # Introduction
 Haywood et al (1999) made some great measurments of BBOA over the Sahara.
 We add to these measurements, with chemical composition data, using an aerosol mass spectrometer (Allen et al 2000).